Workbench-Build/workbook/docs/index.md

 - [ERC-721 Impleimentations](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md#references) - See the "NFT Implementations and Other Projects" section.

-**Other:**
+##### Other

 Beyond fungible (ERC-20) and non-fungible (ERC-721) tokens, there are many other types of tokens.
 This includes, but is not limited to:

 - 1450 A compatible security token for issuing and trading SEC-compliant securities
-- 1155 Multi Token Standard
+- 1155 Multi Token Standard (lots of games use this for in-game items, weapons, skins, etc..)
-- 1167 Minimal Proxy Contract
+- 1167 Minimal Proxy Contract (some dApps and factories are using this)
 - See more here: `https://eips.ethereum.org/erc`

-Examples:

-- Lots of games use 1155
-- Some dapps are starting to use 1167
+**Questions to ask:**

+- Are you creating a single or multi-token system (KISS!)?
+- What type of token is the best fit for your use case fungible (ERC-20), unique (ERC-721), or exotic (ERC-XXX).
+- Are tokens transferable and/or is it possible to unlock transferability via a governance decision (admin, community multi-sig, token holder vote, etc..)?
+- What is the supply schedule: fixed, inflationary, variable (ex: bonding curve)?

 ### 1 Pager